Ogeon/pyrite/README.md

 # Pyrite (super pre alpha)
 Pyrite is an experimental render engine, written in Rust.
-It will use path tracing and colors based on wavelengths.
+It uses path tracing and colors based on wavelengths.

 ## Getting started
 Pyrite is currently only tested on Linux, but it may work on other systems too.
+It will ususaly be buildable using the [rust-nightly](http://www.rust-ci.org/) Ubuntu package.

 To download and build Pyrite to the `bin/` folder: